Glassexx/hello-world/README.md

 # hello-world
-I'll use this repository for practising GitHub code
+I'll use this repository for practising the GitHub Flow